YannickGalow/Zentra-iOS/README.md

 - Shadow and blur effects
 - Reusable design components

-#### Feature Integration (Purpose TBD)
+#### Feature Integration (Status)

 **BazaarTrackerView.swift**:
-- Real-time API integration
-- Item search functionality
-- Price tracking and alerts
-- Saved items management
-- Error handling and retry logic
+- *Currently disabled - views removed*
+- Buttons remain in sidebar but non-functional

 **BazaarProfitCalculatorView.swift**:
-- Profit calculation algorithms
-- Market analysis
-- (Currently placeholder - to be implemented)
+- *Currently disabled - views removed*

-*Note: These features are included but the app's primary purpose is yet to be determined.*
+- Buttons remain in sidebar but non-functional

+*Note: These features have been removed from the app.
+Navigation buttons remain visible but disabled for future use.*

 ### API Integration